By: Lois Lee, MD, MPH, FAAP

 Prevent sunburn & heat illness

-• Choose a broad-spectrum sunscreen labeled SPF 30 or higher.
+Choose a broad-spectrum sunscreen labeled with an SPF of at least 15 or 30.
 Mineral sunscreens can be especially effective.

 Consider finding shade during peak sun hours.